kunalsale/binarytree/README.md

 V means Visiting the node and printing it<br>

-**Height of a Node** is a number of nodes in the longest path between root and leaf node in downward direction.<br>
+**Height of a Node** is a number of nodes in the longest path between node and leaf node in downward direction.<br>

 Height of _tree_ is a height of _root_ node.<br>